JoseRoca/WinFBX/docs/RichEdit/CTextFont2 Class.md

 Sets the position of a subscript or superscript relative to the baseline, as a percentage of the font height.

 ```
-FUNCTION CTextFont2.SetPositionSubSuper (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetPositionSubSuper (BYVAL Value AS LONG) AS HRESULT
    this.SetResult(m_pTextFont2->lpvtbl->SetPositionSubSuper(m_pTextFont2, Value))
    RETURN m_Result
 END FUNCTION